"There will be no Armenians left in NK in the coming days. This is an act of ethnic cleansing" - Pashinyan

 According to the Deputy Prime Minister, the government will try to find more suitable options for the needs of people in the near future, the possibility of using “various support instruments” will be considered.

-He informed that a treasury account for donations will be opened soon, where individuals and organizations will be able to transfer sums to support the arriving compatriots.
+He said that a treasury account for donations will be opened soon, where individuals and organizations will be able to transfer sums to support the arriving compatriots.

 The government will send buses to NK to transport people to Armenia.